Felix-Zhenghao/paper-distillation/README.md

 > To see paper recommendation level and tags, visit the doc on Lark [here](https://ndro4zkb6p.feishu.cn/docx/FaBXdERDvoleXDxSiMXcMBegnvd?from=from_copylink).

+#### Papers of 2025

+- Beyond Sight: Finetuning Generalist Robot Policies with Heterogeneous Sensors via Language Grounding [[arxiv](https://arxiv.org/abs/2501.04693)][[website](https://fuse-model.github.io)][dataset✅][model✅].
+Finetune a policy pretrained only on images with a small dataset with more modalities like touch with the help of language.
+- Learning to Transfer Human Hand Skills for Robot Manipulations [[arxiv](https://arxiv.org/abs/2501.04169)][[website](https://rureadyo.github.io/MocapRobot/)][dataset✅].
+Find the mapping between the robot hand actions and human hand motion (mocap) to achieve the same target object motion.
+Have separate models for each object.
+- Depth Any Camera: Zero-Shot Metric Depth Estimation from Any Camera [[arxiv](https://arxiv.org/abs/2501.02464)][[website](https://yuliangguo.github.io/depth-any-camera/)].
+Able to infer depth of large FoV images without losing FoV using ERP image representation.
+Experiments are mainly done on large scenes rather than table-top.

 # Robotics

 ### HumanPlus: Humanoid Shadowing and Imitation from Humans